 When I discovered this fiend and her sabotage, I was both enraged and sorrowful.
 How could she do this to me?
 Why would anyone write an anti-recommendation?
 But as I carefully pondered this relationship, I came to the realization that, though she may have issued from one of the circles of hell, her betrayal was actually my fault, because I did not vet her properly.
 And that is how I first learned the power of references for good and evil, and how mindful I must be in asking people to recommend me.

 Although I don’t remember them specifically, I am certain that she gave me hints of her disdain for me.
-As I have written before, most “zombies,” “pigs,” and “haters” will show their true colors, even in subtle ways.
 As a result of that experience, I developed a very keen eye for identifying—and avoiding—potential saboteurs.
 Because if there is one attribute that all inhuman creatures share, it is their desire to see you fail.

 Now, when I ask people serve as references or to write letters of recommendation for me, I think carefully about who knows my work intimately, who has demonstrated that they are my ally in various ways, and who has openly praised my abilities.
 Good, solid references are those who are your advocates and supporters, and who is willing to put their reputations on the line for you.
 They are interested in enabling your success by telling others what they know about you and your superior abilities and that the same exemplary work that they witnessed (as supervisors or colleagues) is to be expected in this new position.